Donald Trump (Last Week Tonight with John Oliver)

-"Donald Trump" is a segment of the HBO news satire television series Last Week Tonight with John Oliver that is devoted to Donald Trump, who later became the president of the United States.
+"Donald Trump" is a segment of the HBO news satire television series Last Week Tonight with John Oliver that is devoted to Donald Trump, later the president of the United States.
 It first aired on February 28, 2016, as part of the third episode of Last Week Tonight's third season, when Trump was the frontrunner for the Republican Party nomination for the presidency.
 During the 22-minute segment, comedian John Oliver discusses Trump's 2016 presidential campaign and his career in business.
 Oliver outlines Trump's campaign rhetoric, varying political positions, and failed business ventures.
-The comedian also criticizes Trump for making offensive and false statements, and says the Trump family name was changed at one point from the ancestral name "Drumpf".
+The comedian also criticizes Trump for making offensive and false statements, and says the Trump family name was changed at one point from the ancestral name Drumpf.

 The satirical segment went viral on YouTube and Facebook.
-By Super Tuesday on March 1, two days after broadcast, Google searches for "Donald Drumpf" had surpassed those for both Ted Cruz and Marco Rubio, who were then competing against Trump for the Republican Party nomination.
+By Super Tuesday on March 1, two days after broadcast, Google searches for "Donald Drumpf" had surpassed those for both Ted Cruz and Marco Rubio, who were then competing with Trump for the Republican Party nomination.
 In eight days, the segment accumulated 19 million views on YouTube, making it Last Week Tonight's most popular segment there.
 By the end of March, it had received a combined 85 million views on YouTube and Facebook.
 The segment popularized the term "Donald Drumpf", a name for Trump that Oliver uses toward the end of the segment.
 Oliver intended the term to uncouple the grandeur of the Trump name so the latter's supporters could acknowledge his political and entrepreneurial flaws.
 The comedian promoted a campaign urging viewers to "Make Donald Drumpf Again", a play on Trump's "Make America Great Again" campaign slogan.
 Oliver coined a hashtag and registered a web domain to promote the term; the website offered a Google Chrome extension to change instances of "Trump" to "Drumpf" and sold baseball caps with the slogan "Make Donald Drumpf Again".

 The segment started a public debate on when the Trump family renamed themselves from "Drumpf".
 Commentators debated whether the family changed their name in the 17th or 19th century but agreed that neither Donald Trump nor his father Fred ever carried the surname "Drumpf".
 Reviews of the segment itself were mixed: some praised the segment for being funny and informational, but others criticized Oliver for the possible xenophobic undertones attached to mocking the "Drumpf" surname.
 Oliver stopped using the name "Drumpf" in subsequent segments, saying the joke "went out of hand".